******* Mathematics at the Ness of Brodgar

 29 belongs to the arithmetic of the moon cycle as 29 + 29 + 1(or 29+ 30) = 59 = 2 x 29.5 (days of the moon cycle) and 28 as 4 x 7 (female fertility cycle), but more importantly as half of 56 which we find in the Aubrey Holes at Stonehenge, which are widely seen as signifying 3 big moon cycles of 18.6 years = 55.8, nearly 56 years.

-Here it becomes clear why I always emphasize the whole number approach, because instead of 12.5 ulna 25 half ulna would, with 50 half ulna, immediately produce 55.9 as diagonal and point to 56, so all the crucial numbers involved in the moon and sun calendar are represented in this geometry by its ratios and are still valid today.
+Here it becomes clear why I always emphasize the whole number approach, because instead of 12.5 ulna, 25 clavicles would, with 50 clavicles, immediately produce 55.9 as diagonal and point to 56, so all the crucial numbers involved in the moon and sun calendar are represented in this geometry by its ratios and are still valid today.
+This is all not theoretical but experiential geometry.

 Boyne Valley again